ruby-mutiny/metamorpher/README.md

 Matching is more powerful when we can allow for some variability in the expressions that we wish to match.
 Metamorpher provides variables for this purpose.

 For example, suppose we wish to match expressions of the form `succ(X)` where X could be any subexpression.
 The following matcher achieves this, by using a variable (`x`) to match the argument to `succ`:

-Rewriting becomes a lot more useful when we are able to capture some parts of the expression during matching, and then re-use the captured parts in the replacement.
-Metamorpher provides variables for this purpose.
-For example:

 ```ruby
 class SuccMatcher